Daniel Arzani: Loan to Utrecht

-On 7 August 2020, Arzani joined Dutch Eredivisie side FC Utrecht on loan ahead of their 2020–21 season.
-He made his club debut in a friendly match against the Go Ahead Eagles the following day on 8 August 2020.
-He provided his first assist for the club in his following friendly match against AFC Ajax at the Johan Cruyff Arena on 13 August 2020 and made his Eredivisie debut in their opening match at VVV-Venlo on 18 September 2020.
+On 7 August 2020, Arzani joined Dutch Eredivisie side Utrecht on loan ahead of their 2020–21 season.
+He made his club debut in a friendly match against Go Ahead Eagles the following day on 8 August 2020.
+He provided his first assist for the club in his following friendly match against Ajax at the Johan Cruyff Arena on 13 August 2020 and made his Eredivisie debut in their opening match at VVV-Venlo on 18 September 2020.
 He had his first assist in the Eredivisie from a corner on 27 September 2020 during his next match against RKC Waalwijk.
-Arzani subsequently made his Jong Utrecht debut on 19 October 2020 against Jong Ajax before making his Dutch Cup debut for the senior team against FC Dordrecht on 27 October 2020 with an assist to Sander van de Streek.
-Arzani scored his first goal for Jong Utrecht on 4 December 2020 in a league match against Almere City FC.
+Arzani subsequently made his Jong Utrecht debut on 19 October 2020 against Jong Ajax, before making his Dutch Cup debut for the senior team against FC Dordrecht on 27 October 2020 with an assist to Sander van de Streek.
+Arzani scored his first goal for Jong Utrecht on 4 December 2020 in a league match against Almere City.

 Loan to Aarhus

 On 26 January 2021, Arzani joined AGF in the Danish Superliga on loan during the 2020–21 season.
-He scored a goal on his club debut in a friendly match against AC Horsens on 3 February 2021 and made his league debut against Lyngby on 7 February 2021.
+He scored a goal on his club debut in a friendly match against Horsens on 3 February 2021 and made his league debut against Lyngby on 7 February 2021.
 He made his Danish Cup debut in the following match on 10 February against B.93 Copenhagen.
 Arzani made two appearances for the reserve side within his first month, scoring in both matches.
 He made his final appearance of the season on 28 May 2021 in a European play-off match against AaB, helping his team reach the qualification rounds of the inaugural UEFA Europa Conference League.

 Loan to Lommel

-On 19 August 2021, Arzani joined City Football Group-owned Lommel SK in the Belgian second division on loan, scoring a goal on his club debut during a trial on 8 August in a friendly match against Eredivisie side RKC Waalwijk.
+On 19 August 2021, Arzani joined City Football Group-owned Lommel in the Belgian second division on loan, scoring a goal on his club debut during a trial on 8 August in a friendly match against Eredivisie side RKC Waalwijk.
 He made his competitive debut for the club on 21 August in a league match against Mouscron during the 2021–22 season.
 Arzani scored his first league goal for the club on 11 December 2021 against Mouscron at the Stade Le Canonnier.